rstudio-conf-2020/js-for-shiny/README.md

 ## Prework

-:woman_technologist: Please follow the instructions in [setup.md](setup.md) to get started.
+:woman_technologist: Please follow the instructions at https://js4shiny.com/resources/setup/ to get started.

 We will spend most of our time in this workshop in RStudio and a web browser.
 [RStudio Desktop][rstudio-desktop] is preferred because we will occasionally need to run commands like `npm` in your computer's terminal or console.